-- ERC Equipoise Pte Ltd, using probabilistic methodology consistent with that prescribed by the SPE-PRMS. - .
-Gaffney, Cline & Associates, in accordance with SPE-PRMS guidelines. - Best estimates prepared on a deterministic basis by Mr Peter Bubendorfer, Geotechnical Assessor, Armour Energy Limited. - Combination of in-house estimate for Eumerella, prepared by Mr Tim O'Brien, MSc in Geology and Geophysics, member of PESA, SPE and AAPG, and probabilistic estimates for Warre and Pebble Point, independently prepared by Dr Greg Blackburn, Terratek Petroleum Consultants Pty Ltd, February 2011. - "Estimated Unconventional Gas Potential for a Defined Prospect Area in PEP 175, Otway Basin, Victoria", May 2015, SRK Consulting (Australasia) Pty Ltd, in accordance with SPE-PRMS guidelines. - "Undiscovered Hydrocarbon Resources, Petroleum Prospecting Licence (PPL) Blocks 257 and 258, Papua New Guinea", 31 August 2010, Fekete Associates Inc
+- ERC Equipoise Pte Ltd, using probabilistic methodology consistent with that prescribed by the SPE-PRMS. - Gaffney, Cline & Associates, in accordance with SPE-PRMS guidelines. - Best estimates prepared on a deterministic basis by Mr Peter Bubendorfer, Geotechnical Assessor, Armour Energy - Estimate prepared by Mr John Mackintosh, Reservoir Engineering Advisor, DGR Global Limited.
+Mr Mackintosh has over 25 years of diverse oil and gas industry experience and has significant reservoir engineering, production technology and operations experience in multiple basins worldwide with a variety of International Operators and Consulting firms.
+He has previously held roles in Santos (Australia/Houston), Halliburton Consulting (Russia), Wintershall (Norway) and Apache (Egypt).
+Mr Mackintosh has sufficient experience that is relevant to Armour Energy Limited and Lakes Blue Energy NL for reserves and resources to qualify as a Reserves and Resources Evaluator as defined in the ASX Listing Rules. - Combination of in-house estimate for Eumerella, prepared by Mr Tim O'Brien, MSc in Geology and Geophysics, member of PESA, SPE and AAPG, and probabilistic estimates for Warre and Pebble Point, independently prepared by Dr Greg Blackburn, Terratek Petroleum Consultants Pty Ltd, February 2011. - "Estimated Unconventional Gas Potential for a Defined Prospect Area in PEP 175, Otway Basin, Victoria", May 2015, SRK Consulting (Australasia) Pty Ltd, in accordance with SPE-PRMS guidelines. - "Undiscovered Hydrocarbon Resources, Petroleum Prospecting Licence (PPL) Blocks 257 and 258, Papua New Guinea", 31 August 2010, Fekete Associates Inc

-The projects listed above are the near-term drivers of value for Lakes Blue Energy, with a hypothetical value in excess of \$1 billion based upon a gas price equivalent of \$8.00 per Gigajoule.
+The projects listed above are the near-term drivers of value for Lakes Blue Energy, with a hypothetical value in excess of \$1 billion based upon a conservative gas price equivalent of \$8.00 per Gigajoule.
 The Company's strategy for realisation of this value involves:

-- a) Commercialising the Wellesley Gas Field (Queensland) and, subsequently, the Wombat Gas Field (Victoria); - Leveraging returns from the above to realise value for Shareholders, including through development of the worldscale Buna and Portland Energy Projects; - c) To actively monitor technological developments and opportunities with specific focus on identifying and promoting new technologies for sustainable supply of energy to meet industrial and household requirements; and - d) Where opportune and in the interests of Shareholders, entering into arrangements with other parties to explore, develop and commercialise existing projects or new technological initiatives.
+- Early commercialisation of Victorian asset(s), now that exploration is again allowed onshore in Victoria; a) - Leveraging returns from the above to realise value for Shareholders, including through development of the worldscale Buna and Portland Energy Projects; - To actively monitor technological developments and opportunities with specific focus on identifying and promoting c) new technologies for sustainable supply of energy to meet industrial and household requirements; and d) Where opportune and in the interests of Shareholders, entering into arrangements with other parties to explore, develop and commercialise existing projects or new technological initiatives.